How to Get More Google Reviews: 15 Proven Strategies (2026)

-15 proven strategies to increase your review count and boost your local SEO rankings.
-Practical tips that actually work.
+15 proven strategies to increase your review count and boost local SEO rankings.
+Practical tips, timing strategies, and automated tools that actually work.

 Google reviews are crucial for local businesses.
 93% of consumers read online reviews before visiting a business, and having more reviews directly impacts your local search rankings.